szabgab/tech-talks/the-language-of-programming.md

-# Anjana Vakil: The Language of Programming
+# The Language of Programming - Anjana Vakil

 ## Speaker